Tithes & Alms

 13[90]:8 After a certain time then they were persuaded by the women whom thou sawest clad in black raiment, and having their shoulders bare and their hair loose, and beautiful in form.
 When they saw them they desired them, and they clothed themselves with their power, but they stripped off from themselves the power of the virgins.

-• The twelve women with the savage look weren't merely savage in appearance, but were the evil spirits that can lead the faithful away from the kingdom.
+As one can see, the twelve women with the savage look weren't merely savage in appearance, but were the evil spirits that can lead the faithful away from the kingdom, being savage in their works against the souls of men (that is, mankind, as they operate in women and men alike).

 15[92]:3 Hear," saith he, "likewise the names of the women that wear the black garments.
 Of these also four are more powerful than the rest; the first is Unbelief; the second, Intemperance; the third, Disobedience; the fourth, Deceit; and their followers are called, Sadness, Wickedness, Wantonness, Irascibility, Falsehood, Folly, Slander, Hatred.
 The servant of Alahayim that beareth these names shall see the kingdom of Alahayim, but shall not enter into it."